srackham/drake/README.md

 executed if it is out of date i.e. either the task name file does not exist or one or more prerequisite files has a more recent modification time.

+If a _File task_ execution error occurs the following precautions are taken to ensure the task remains out of date:

+- If a new target file has been created then it is deleted.
+- If an existing target file modification date has changed then it is reverted to the prior date.

 File path task names and file task prerequisite names are normalized at task registration.